Trouble With Fruity Drinks, Treats & SodaPublished 06/10/2013

-As one of El Paso’s favorite dentist for children, E.P.
-Dentistry 4 Kids knows that parents are always working hard to keep their kids active, healthy and happy.
+As one of the local favorite dentists for children, EP Dentistry 4 Kids knows that parents are always working hard to keep their kids active, healthy and happy.
 But sometimes, the healthy choices that you make in terms of food, can also hold some bad effects for your children’s dental care.
 According to dental experts, parents need to watch out for fruit juices, smoothies/puree snacks and sodas.
 New studies show that children who drink more than 3 sugary drinks each day increase their probably of developing tooth decay by 46%!

 Providing your child with a seemingly healthy fruit juice or smoothie leads to many dental issues later in life from the acidity and sugar content these drinks actually contain.
 Bacteria in the mouth love sugar and produce dangerous plaque acids that attack the enamel.
 Parents who believe you are helping your child be healthier may be surprised to know that even though the fruit juice may not contain added sweeteners, the crushed fruits release sugar, making them just as damaging to your child’s teeth and possibly counteracting the positive health benefits the drinks and snacks may have.